amnh-digital/hope-climate-ia/temperature-regions/README.md

 You'll need to install a couple other dependencies for generating the maps:

 ```
-brew install pycairo    (if Mac, otherwise download binary from: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo)
+brew install pycairo
 pip install gizeh
 ```

-Lastly, you generate new images by running:
+Lastly, you generate new images by running (again, replace **2018** with whatever the latest year you are processing):

 ```
 python scripts/process_images.py -in ../oversize-assets/gistemp1200_ERSSTv5_annual_1901-2000_baseline.nc -start 1880 -end 2018